gaxmann/suhr/README.md

 ## Contributing

-You're welcome to contribute in these areas:
+The source code is not yet public, but you're welcome to contribute in these areas:

 ### 1. Design Proposals
 Submit new visual designs for the dial.
 A design consists of either: